-Not only can you take advantage of the ubiquitous acceptance of Visa, you can also unlock optional extras such as discounts on dining and accommodation through ANZ's $35/year eDine program.
+Not only can you take advantage of the ubiquitous acceptance of Visa, you can also unlock optional extras such as discounts on dining and accommodation through ANZ eDine, attached to the Frequent Values program of Entertainment Publications.

-This card is compatible with Apple Pay as well, allowing you to use your iPhone or Apple Watch to make payments wherever contactless cards are accepted.
+This card is compatible with Apple Pay, allowing you to use your iPhone or Apple Watch to make payments wherever contactless cards are accepted, alond with Google Pay, Samsung Pay, Fitbit Pay and Garmin Pay.

 Like other reward programs, you'll first accrue points in the ANZ Rewards scheme before later converting them into airline frequent flyer points or miles with either Virgin Australia, Air New Zealand, Cathay Pacific or Singapore Airlines, or for a raft of other goodies and gift cards.

 ANZ Rewards Black Visa: fast facts